Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 **for identifying the mounted ESPs:**
 - ```Tag all ESPs```: Places a null bytes file in the root of the ESP with drive's made, type, interface, physical position
-- ```Check ESPs for MS certificates```: It checks the ESPs for a bootloader containing Microsoft UEFI Windows certificates giving also the option to deselect Uefi Windows bootloader to prevent unprotected boot for machines what need that.
+- ```Check ESPs for MS certificates```: It checks the ESPs for a bootloader containing Microsoft UEFI Windows certificates.
+  Giving also the option to deselect Uefi Windows bootloader to prevent unprotected boot for machines what need that.
   It got an option for setup to live in the `login items`, to deactivate Windows ESPs for being unable to start without `OpenCore` or `Refind Plus` protection.
   Also it scans the NVRAM streams for `Windows certificates` if csr values are set as needed.

 ![1](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/assets/img_ESP_tools/Check%20ESPs%20for%20MS%20certificates/3%20added.png)